Sanders0301/DataAnnotator/README.md

 ![](demo.gif)

-## What is Markup?
+## What is DataAnnotator?

-Markup is an online annotation tool that can be used to transform unstructured documents into structured formats for NLP and ML tasks, such as named-entity recognition.
-Markup learns as you annotate in order to predict and suggest complex annotations.
-Markup also provides integrated access to existing and custom ontologies, enabling the prediction and suggestion of ontology mappings based on the text you're annotating.
+DataAnnotator is an online annotation tool that can be used to transform unstructured documents into structured formats for NLP and ML tasks, such as named-entity recognition.
+DataAnnotator learns as you annotate in order to predict and suggest complex annotations.
+DataAnnotator also provides integrated access to existing and custom ontologies, enabling the prediction and suggestion of ontology mappings based on the text you're annotating.

 ## Usage

-A full-feature version of Markup is available both via website and local installation.
+A full-feature version of DataAnnotator is available via local installation.

-### Online

-The online version of Markup can be found <a href="https://www.getmarkup.com/">here</a>.

 ### Local Server

 #### Docker

-Run `docker run -d -p 80:8000 samueldobbie/markup` and visit <a href="http://127.0.0.1/">http://127.0.0.1/</a>.
+Run `docker run -d -p 80:8000 juezhao/DataAnnotator` and visit <a href="http://127.0.0.1/">http://127.0.0.1/</a>.

 #### Manual Installation